-- Minimum general grade of corrosion protection should be specified.
-The behaviour of paint and coatings systems shall be consistent with the environment to which the turbine components will be subjected, both atmospheric and hydraulic. - International or national standards may be used to define minimum surface preparation and painting requirements. - If a particular paint system is specified, its generic type and number of primer and finish coats should be given to facilitate the preparation of estimates during the tender period. - Minimum or maximum dry film thickness for each coat in the specified paint systems should also be given. - Minimum corrosion protection requirements for machined surfaces, prior to shipment should be given, along with packaging, transportation and site storage requirements in TD sections 5.7 and 5.8. - If standard coating systems are specified by the Employer in TD section 5.4 of the general requirements, only the system code number and colour schedules need be specified in the technical specifications with cross reference to TD section 5.7.
+- Minimum general grade of corrosion protection should be specified and it should be consistent with the environment to which the turbine components will be subjected, both atmospheric and hydraulic. - International or national standards may be used to define minimum surface preparation and painting requirements. - If a particular paint system is specified, its generic type and number of primer and finish coats should be given to facilitate the preparation of estimates during the tender period. - Minimum or maximum dry film thickness for each coat in the specified paint system should also be given. - Minimum corrosion protection requirements for machined surfaces, prior to shipment should be given along with packaging, transportation and site storage requirements in TD sections 5.7 and 5.8. - If standard coating systems are specified by the Employer in TD section 5.4 of the general requirements, only the system code number and colour schedules need be specified in the technical specifications with cross reference to TD section 5.7.